Welcome to our M.S. in GeoDesign Program!

 As Director of the PhilaU M.S. in GeoDesign program, I welcome you to our website.
 You are actually visiting the website of the very first M.S. in GeoDesign program in the world!
 And you could be a part of this exciting endeavor!

 PhilaU’s M.S. in GeoDesign program has a mission of sustainable, collaborative and innovative urban planning and design.
-Our GeoDesign program is intended for design and planning students to find solutions to 21st-century urban conditions such as population growth, decreasing resources, disaster mitigation and climate change.
+Our GeoDesign program is intended for design and planning students, using GIS tools, to find solutions to 21st-century urban conditions such as population growth, decreasing resources, disaster mitigation and climate change.

 Our graduates will be proficient in a GeoDesign approach to assessment, planning, design and management processes that are critical to solving immediate and longer term urban issues.
-Students in the program will work on collaborative, interdisciplinary teams and will be actively engaged in applied research projects supported by industry, federal and state grants, and community partnerships.
+Using GIS related tools, students in the program will work on collaborative, interdisciplinary teams and will be actively engaged in applied research projects supported by industry, federal and state grants, and community partnerships.